 1031 exchange in real estate can be beneficial for investors if they follow all of its rules to the letter.
 If the investor can associate with a Qualified Intermediary to handle their exchanges and refrain from using their personal property while maintaining the time frame of the exchange-they can defer paying capital gains taxes indefinitely or permanently.

 As an investor, 1031 exchanges can help in portfolio diversification with a wide variety of assets that provide better-estimated returns.

 Furthermore, when the real estate investor passes away, the property is passed on to their heir after it is stepped up to its fair market value.
 This entirely eliminates any deferred capital gains tax liability.

-Therefore, the 1031 Exchange provides a great deal of flexibility to the investors.
+Therefore, the 1031 Exchange provides a great deal of flexibility to investors.
 However, the process can be complex for newer and ordinary investors.
 Hence it is wise to seek professional assistance before starting with a 1031 exchange.